Skip to main content

 • Behavioral health services

-“The assessments offer them a more complete view of their patients,” says Jennifer.
+“The assessments offer them a more complete view of their patients,” says Petersen.
 “The state makes the ultimate decision on the type and level of care a beneficiary will receive.
-And Optum is not involved in any care- plan development decisions.
+And Optum is not involved in any care plan development decisions.
 Those determinations are made by providers, the beneficiary’s care coordinator — who works for the PASSE — or the nurse who cares for the aged, all of whom receive the results of assessments.”

 What Optum provides includes:

-• Comprehensive assessment tool
+• A comprehensive assessment tool

 • Qualified professionals to objectively and reliably administer the tool